basushreya/clean_water_analysis/README.md

-We have created a Website which will give a detailed water quality analysis.<br>
+We have created a Website which will give a detailed water quality analysis.<br>The youtube link of our demo video is-https://youtu.be/cx9JUjvufBo
 The roadmap of our project is <br><br>
 <img src="roadmap.PNG">
 <br><br>